Jody Rich, Waterville: Vacation in two-hour chunks

 When you think of the two-hour vacation you allow yourself each week, what do you envision?
 Think about that well-deserved break from your daily responsibilities.
 Don’t you mull over which toppings you’ll choose, smile at the thought of that first sip of ice-cold beer or soda and sigh as you look forward to simply relaxing and letting someone else do the dishes?
 ‘Course you do.

-The great part of course, is that we get to see and work with each other pretty regularly.
-You dear reader, can fill in any down-side to that.
-But over the near eleven years, we’ve all gotten to know one another at a different level and that has enhanced my life exponentially.
+The great part, of course, is that we get to see and work with each other pretty regularly.
+You, dear reader, can fill in any downside to that.
+But over the nearly 11 years, we’ve all gotten to know one another at a different level, and that has enhanced my life exponentially.

 We and the other employees work hard to bring joy and great food to folks from near and far.

 Niece Elise knows our regulars.
 There’s the doctor’s wife who comes in by herself while he’s busy doing something medical.
-She calls it ‘Girls Night Out’ and she eats and has a blast with the staff.
-And Bob, bless him, always sat at the pole table and ordered his thin crust euro, light on the roasted red peppers.
-A High School senior recently held his graduation party with us.
+She calls it “Girls Night Out,” and she eats and has a blast with the staff.
+And Bob, bless him, always sat at the pole table and ordered a thin-crust gyro, light on the roasted red peppers.
+A high school senior recently held his graduation party with us.
 It’s one of his hangouts with his buddies.
 They share one large cheese pizza and drink water.
 We absolutely love having them come in.

 College students take a study break with us.
 Their alumni parents re-live their pizzeria-with-the-wood-burning-fire experience.
 Many elderly have a night out with us.
 Parents dropping kids off at summer camps find us and lunch with us.